loda-lang/loda-programs/programs/oeis/list2.md

 * [A295077](http://oeis.org/A295077) ([L10 program](A295077.asm)): a(n) = 2*n*(n-1) + 2^n - 1.
 * [A295089](http://oeis.org/A295089) ([L07 program](A295089.asm)): a(n) = 3*n^2 + n + 3.
 * [A295286](http://oeis.org/A295286) ([L07 program](A295286.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two parts with the smaller part odd.
+* [A295287](http://oeis.org/A295287) ([L10 program](A295287.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two parts with the smaller part even.
 * [A295317](http://oeis.org/A295317) ([L09 program](A295317.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two distinct parts with the smaller part odd.
 * [A295318](http://oeis.org/A295318) ([L12 program](A295318.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two distinct parts with the smaller part even.
 * [A295340](http://oeis.org/A295340) ([L09 program](A295340.asm)): Numbers congruent to 11 or 13 mod 15.